-- 3.00 For those properties where HMO licensing applies (under Part II of the Housing Act 2004) and they have a current HMO licence, or have made application for an HMO licence, that those properties meet or will comply with license conditions within timescales specified on each licence.
-All non-licensable properties should meet with the relevant Local Authority's Advisory Standards or should comply with any timescale agreed with the council.
-Full details of LCC's Advisory Standards are available from their website www.leeds.gov.uk (type HMO advisory standards into the search box) or landlords can phone 0113 3784698; - 3.01 Properties are not knowingly overcrowded; - 3.02 All statutory notices seeking possession are served on incumbent tenants in order to mitigate any delay and hardship caused to the owner and incoming tenants that may be caused where existing tenants refuse to give up possession at the end of their contractual tenancy; - 3.03 A copy of the Unipol Code will be made available to all tenants.
-This can be done through a link on the owners' website, by giving the tenant information about where the Unipol Code is on Unipol's website or a paper copy of the Unipol Code can be given to the tenant/s.
-Any web links must display the Unipol Code logo in a clear manner. - 3.04 Subject to reasonable performance by tenants of their obligations under the terms of their existing tenancy, the incumbent tenant/s are offered first refusal for any subsequent letting of the property; - 3.05 Where access is required for routine inspection/s, the tenants must receive notification
+- 3.00 Where mandatory HMO, additional or selective licensing applies (under Part II or III of the Housing Act 2004) they have a current licence, or have made an application.
+Properties will comply with licence conditions within timescales specified on each licence.
+All non-licensable properties should normally meet with the relevant Local Authority's Advisory Standards or should comply with any timescale agreed with the council.
+Full details of LCC's Advisory Standards5 are available from their website.
+Landlords will comply with The Management of Houses in Multiple Occupation (England) Regulations 20066; - Tenants are provided with the latest edition of 'How to rent: a checklist for renting in England7' at the commencement of the tenancy agreement; - 3.02 Business is pursued by him/her in a professional, courteous and diligent manner at all times: - 3.03 All statutory notices seeking possession are served on the current tenants in order to mitigate any delay and hardship to the owner and incoming tenants that may be caused where existing tenants refuse to give up possession at the end of their contractual tenancy; - 3.04 A copy of the Unipol Code will be made available to all tenants.
+This can be done via a web link or a paper copy of the Unipol Code can be given to the tenant/s.
+The Code logo should appear on members' websites; - 3.05 Subject to reasonable performance by tenants of their obligations under the terms of their existing tenancy, the current tenant/s are offered first refusal for any subsequent letting of the property: - 3.06 Where access is required for routine inspection/s, repairs or maintenance, the tenants must receive notification of the date, time and purpose of the visit at least 24 hours in advance, as well as the possible time spans within which the visit will take place, except in the case of an emergency or if shorter prior permission has been given by the tenant/s.
+Tenant privacy and entitlement to freedom from unnecessary intrusion is respected;